NAVSUP, mission partners support combat logistics force vessel's first port visit in Scotland

+At its cooperative security location (CSL) at Defense Munitions (DM) Crombie, Scotland, United Kingdom, Naval Supply Systems Command Fleet Logistics Center Sigonella (NAVSUP FLCSI) is expanding its capabilities to support U.S. Naval and Allied ships, submarines, aircraft and expeditionary forces deploying into, and operating across, the High North, Baltics and Arctic Circle.

+In mid-August 2022, some of the command's logisticians coordinated the loading, shipping and delivery of provisions, cargo and mail to Lewis and Clark-class USNS William McLean (T-AKE 12), one of Military Sealift Command's Combat Logistics Force (CLF) vessels.

-A U.S. Marine assigned to the 22nd Marine Expeditionary Unit processes mission-related cargo during USNS William McLean's port visit August 11, 2022 at Defense Munitions Crombie, Scotland, United Kingdom.
-Combat Logistics Force vessels, like William McLean, are the supply line to U.S. Navy surface combatant ships, with their multi-purpose capability to provide food, mail, fuel, spare parts, ammunition, and portable water; allowing fleet units to remain at sea for prolonged periods of time.
-(U.S. Navy photo by Chief Warrant Officer 2 Ryan Lee/released
+CLF vessels are the supply line to U.S. Navy surface combatant ships, with their multi-purpose capability to provide food, mail, fuel, spare parts, ammunition, and portable water; allowing fleet units to remain at sea for prolonged periods of time.

+"This was the first emergent port visit conducted by a U.S. CLF-class vessel in Crombie," said Lt.
+Adam Thomas, NAVSUP FLCSI Site Crombie officer in charge.
+"Successfully supporting William McLean required us to flex our working relationships with our mission partners, Command Task Force 63 and DM Crombie Port Operations teams, with less than 48 hours of notice."

+Some of these mission-critical materials loaded onto the William McLean were transported to ships assigned to the Kearsarge Amphibious Ready Group (ARG).
+The ARG is operating in the Baltic Sea to strengthen interoperability with key NATO allies and partners.

 |Date Taken: